BroadcomMFD/explorer-for-endevor/README.md

 1. Navigate to the **File -> Open Folder** menu for the Open Folder dialog to appear.
 2. Select the folder you want your elements to be retrieved into and click the **Open** button.

-   **Note**: A VSCode session might be restarted for changes to be applied.
+   **Note:** A VSCode session might be restarted for changes to be applied.

 You now have the Workspace folder to retrieve elements into.